tariqmth/skylink-magento-2/README.md

 ### 3.3.
 Queue Workers

 It is required that you configure queue workers for the extension.
-These works can run on a **cron schedule**, or can be managed by a **process manager** *(Section 2.1.2)*.
+These workers can be managed by a **process manager** *(Section 2.1.2)*, run on a **cron schedule** or ran manually.

 If possible, it is recommended to use a process manager as this continually synchronises data.
 This guide assumes the use of [Supervisor](http://supervisord.org) as the chosen process manager, although concepts can easily be introduced into alternative process managers.

 We provide a single Magento CLI command to, as a Queue Worker, consume Queued Commands: